jupyter/enhancement-proposals/102-markdown-based-notebooks/markdown-based-notebooks.md

 - Users who author manuscripts, papers, and technical documents using Jupyter tend to produce notebooks that are predominantly text but contain outputs and code relevant to the document's content or publication.
-- Authors prefer to utilize notebooks as they allow results, figures, tables, and other computational outputs to be reproduced as an integral part of the document.
+- Authors prefer notebooks as they allow results, figures, tables, and other computational outputs to be reproduced as an integral part of the document.
-- Authors work interactively and collaboratively, moving a draft manuscript toward a final polished article in steps including drafting, peer review, commenting, and revision.
-- Authors and their collaborators may be scientists or researchers in any scientific or technical field and typically can have various technical abilities.
-- Although the iterative nature of document preparation lends itself to a versioning process, the use of a version control system for sharing and collaboration may not be the norm, and collaboration typically occurs by sharing via mechanisms like cloud storage, email, etc.
-- Code relevant to the subject of the document may be limited (e.g. to key algorithms), so most code cells will likely be hidden in the final paper, and authors may work to minimize the amount of code directly included in the notebook.
+- Code relevant to the subject of the document may be limited (e.g. to key algorithms), so many code cells will likely be hidden in the final paper, and authors may work to minimize the amount of code directly included in the notebook.
-- Authoring scientific papers and technical manuscripts requires the use of rich document features such as rich text, cross-referencing, citations, equations, and figures with captions and numbering.
-Where these are not directly supported, authors may contrive to replicate them in the document manually.
+- Authors work interactively and collaboratively, to move a draft manuscript toward a final article through drafting, peer review, commenting, and revision.
+- The iterative nature of document preparation lends itself to version control but collaboration more often that not occurs outside of any version control system (e.g. git) by sharing via cloud storage, Dropbox, email, etc.
-- Notebooks will be used as the content for a publication.
-This either involves the creation of a PDF that links to a published version of the notebook via Digital Object Identifier on a service such as Zenodo or directly publishing the notebook in HTML form.
+- Notebooks may be used as the medium for a publication directly, or linked to from other markdown documents where the final production step would be the render HTML or a PDF.

 #### Frontend serialization scenario